NEU-DSG/dailp-encoding/scripts/SOPs.md

 ### Prerequisites

 - A running PostgreSQL instance, reachable from the machine running the backup.
+A non-local database is not reachable directly -- see [`../terraform/sop.md`](../terraform/sop.md) for how to open the SSM tunnel that puts it on `localhost:5432`.
 - Write permissions on the local filesystem destination (defaults to `./backups/`).
 - `bash`, `pg_dump`, and `psql` on `PATH` -- all provided automatically inside the project's `nix develop` shell.